cran/RNifti/README.md

 ## API

 It is possible to use the package's NIfTI-handling code in other R packages' compiled code, thereby obviating the need to duplicate the reference implementation.
 Moreover, `RNifti` provides a C++ wrapper class, `NiftiImage`, which simplifies memory management, supports the package's internal image pointers and persistence, and provides syntactic sugar.
+Full doxygen documentation for this class is available at <http://doxygen.flakery.org/RNifti/>, and is also provided with package releases.

-A package can use this class by including
+A third-party package can use the `NiftiImage` class by including

 ```
 LinkingTo: Rcpp, RNifti